-or plain bearings) is generally accomplished by using "eddy" current" or "proximity" probes.
-These probes use the fluctuations induced in an electromagnetic field generated by the probe to determine the bearing shaft position relative to the bearing casing and the dynamic vibration of the rotating shaft.
-Proper probe mounting will have a significant effect on the bearing housing or cover to insure that the probes will be the validity of the data measured by the monitoring system.
+or plain bearings) is generally accomplished by using "eddy current" or "proximity" probes.
+These probes use the fluctuations induced in an electromagnetic field generated by the probe to determine the bearing shaft position relative to the bearing casing and the dynamic vibration of the rotating the validity of the data measured by the monitoring system.